25 Swim Terms for Success

 - “On the top”: When a swimmer leaves the wall at the top of the clock (00 or 60)

 There you have it!
-25 quick but common swimming terms that will help you survive a day at the pool 🙂
+25 quick but basic swimming terms that will help you survive a day at the pool 🙂

 I hope this brief overview of swimming terminology helps you get started.
 And, I hope it encourages you to keep going!